The Best Functional Trainers For A Home Gym In 2023

 The 11-gauge steel on this unit is pretty standard on top-notch functional trainers; with that being said, this unit is incredibly solid, and there is no shifting of the machine, even when swinging around on its very nice pull-up bar.
 The lack of swinging can also be attributed to the machine’s weight, which pops in at 1,001 pounds, more than 300 pounds heavier than the Titan Fitness choice.
 Part of the weight is attributed to the extra 20 pounds on each side of the machine’s weight stacks but also to a larger build that features a height of 85″, a depth of 45″, and a width of 72″ at its widest point.

-As an added bonus, Rep Fitness changed up the V2 version of this unit, making it possible for users as short as 5’3″ to perform curls.
+As a bonus, this Rep Functional trainer changed up the V2 version, making it possible for users as short as 5’3″ to perform curls.
+There’s a good reason we consider it the top option among the best functional trainers for garage gyms.

 Rep Fitness doesn’t send as many attachments along with its unit but a premium upgrade kit is available if you want additional attachments that are also well-made and worth the additional cost.
 You can see all of the Rep Fitness Victory Functional Trainer features here.

-Bells Of Steel Functional Trainer – A Budget-Friendly Winner
+Bells Of Steel Functional Trainer -The Best Budget-Friendly Functional Trainer

 If you want to pump the breaks at high prices, the Bells of Steel Functional Trainer offers one of the best price points.
-Not only is this option under $2000, but it’s also a solid choice made by a company known for producing high-quality gym products at rock-bottom prices.
+This option is under $2000 and a solid choice made by a company known for producing high-quality gym products at rock-bottom prices.

 With dual-weight stacks totaling 160 pounds each and a 2:1 pull ratio, this unit packs enough power for most casual to mid-level workout enthusiasts.

-Much like our options for Rep Fitness, Titan Fitness, and Inspire Fitness, the team at Bells of Steel chose to include aluminum pulleys and a smooth bearing set that ensure very little drag is felt during even your heaviest of lifts.
+Much like our options for Rep Fitness, Titan Fitness, and Inspire Fitness, the Bells of Steel team included aluminum pulleys and a smooth bearing set that ensure very little drag is felt during even your heaviest of lifts.

 The Bells of Steel functional trainer also includes a solid powder coat and four spots to hold your accessories.